lidofinance/solido-sdk/README.md

 This sdk helps you integrate with us, using two ways:
 1. Simplest way is using React banner.
 2. Support UI widget in your project.
 We provide js functions for staking, unstaking, statistics and transaction info.
-3. Use staking widget with UI
+3. Use staking widget with UI (coming soon)

 ## Contents:
 - [Installation](#installation)